 - Dandelion leaves.

 While these foods are high in protein, not all contain all 9 essential amino acids.
-Provide a parrot with a varied diet of meat and plant-based proteins.
+Provide a parrot with a varied diet of lean meat and plant-based proteins.
+Fatty red meats are high in cholesterol.